Leather Circle Earrings DIY

 Using a pair of sharp scissors, trim fuzz from around the earrings.
 Be very careful not to cut any of the earring, you’re only cutting the fuzz off of your leather earrings.

-You can also smooth the earring by using this burnishing agent.
-I apply it with a tooth pick along the edges.
+You can also smooth the earring by using a burnishing agent.
+I apply it with a toothpick along the edges.
 It’s great because it smooths the leather and helps better define the edges.
 I didn’t need to do this with the leather I used for this project, but I’m putting a photo from another project in case you need to do it.

 Place a hole in the top of the earring.

-This earring svg file came with both options, holes and no holes.
+This earring SVG came with both options, holes and no holes.
 I had high confidence in my leather (that the holes would cut nicely) so I used the file with holes.

-When I cut the earrings without holes, I use a leather punch to put the holes in my diy faux leather earrings.
+When I cut the earrings without holes, I use a leather punch to put the holes in my DIY faux leather earrings.
 The tool linked above cuts through multiple layers of the earring at the same time.
-Here is an option for a smaller hole leather punch.

 Below you’ll see a picture of me using the leather hole punch on a different project.